An ongoing search for UK bumblebee sounds.

 For some time now, I've been developing my own stereo and multichannel methods for recording bumblebees.

-Recordings to date have been added to a dedicated Google Map, embedded at the top of this page.
-It's possible to navigate through the project geographically by clicking/tapping each pin and following the link to the relevant project entry.
+Recordings to date have also been added to a dedicated Google Map (see below).
+Listeners can navigate through the project by clicking/tapping each pin and following the link to the relevant entry.
 In the future, I hope to modify this map to incorporate layers of technical and conservation-focused metadata, which should provide additional context.

 In the meantime, I hope you enjoy following my search for the sound of our most endearing pollinator.

 This project would not be possible without the very kind, ongoing assistance of Bumblebee Conservation Trust staff.
-I'm especially grateful to Darryl Cox for generously giving up his time to assist with identification as well as offering expert scientific advice on species, as well as Helen King and Barnaby Smith for helping me connect with the right folks and patiently listening to my ideas and offered valuable advice from the outset.
+I'm especially grateful to Darryl Cox for ID and scientific assistance, as well as Helen King and Barnaby Smith, who have patiently listened to my ideas and offered valuable advice from the outset.

-I'm also greatly indebted to numerous staff members and volunteers at some of the UK's most beautiful gardens, historic buildings and nature reserves, who have assisted with my work and kindly granted permission to record out of hours, or in locations not normally accessible to the general public.
+Numerous staff members and volunteers at some of the UK's most beautiful gardens, historic buildings and nature reserves have also assisted with the project, often granting permission to record out of hours, or in locations inaccessible to the general public.
 I have thanked them, where relevant, within each project entry.